klts-io/website/content/en/docs/install.md

 {{< /tabs >}}

 ## Auto-start Kubelet on boot
+Run the following code to start Kubelet on boot:
 ```
 systemctl enable kubelet
 ```

 ## Pull the dependency image
+Run the following code to pull the dependency image:
 ``` bash
 VERSION=1.18.20-lts.0
 REPOS=ghcr.io/klts-io/kubernetes-lts